Mainstream media - refusing to publish the most newsworthy story in Canada in years

 “The publisher of the Financial Times once remarked ruefully that in a very good year the media group’s entire profit was equal to one midlevel Wall Street trader’s bonus.”

-Ensuring that Canadians are fully informed about major public institutions like the CPP ultimately depends on open, well-resourced, and independent analysis.
+Ensuring that Canadians are fully informed about major public institutions like the CPP ultimately depends on open, well-resourced, and independent media.

 The CBC answers only to one individual - our Prime Minister, who has obviously told the CBC to impose a total blackout on any mention of the CPP’s surplus and potential.

 Based on their mandate, the CBC should be jubilantly notifying Canadians regarding the positive benefits available from the CPP’s $500 billion surplus.
-And they should be harassing politicians to legislate the CPP reform that could bring immense benefits to millions of struggling Canadians.
+And they should be embarassing politicians into legislating the CPP reform that could bring immense benefits to millions of struggling Canadians.
 The evidence is overwhelming - The CBC has abandoned Canadians based on instructions from our Prime Minister.

 On March 10, 2026, former CBC journalist Travis Dhanraj appeared before a parliamentary committee regarding the state of journalism and media in Canada.
 He said that when he raised concerns with the CBC about editorial control and newsroom practices, he faced disciplinary action and eventually left the organization.
 He recommended parliament investigate whether contacts between the Prime Minister’s Office and CBC management influenced editorial decisions.

-How the media tried to combat the most honest politician in Canada
+How the media betrayed the most honest politician in Canada

 As described in detail here, Premier Smith refuses to remain silent regarding the CPP’s surplus and potential.
-She hired Lifeworks, an actuarial firm, to estimate Alberta’s fair share.
-Because Premier Smith had combated the cover-up, to confuse Canadians, they irresponsibly estimated Alberta deserved 53% of the fund.
+She hired Lifeworks, an actuarial firm, to estimate Alberta’s fair share of the fund.
+Because the cover-up was unraveling, Lifeworks irresponsibly estimated Alberta deserved 53% of the fund.
 Then Canada’s mainstream media portrayed Premier Smith, not Lifeworks, as un-Canadian, unhinged and uncooperative.

-Based on Town Hall Meetings in Alberta, many Albertans are aware of these deceptive efforts, want their deserved thousands of dollars from the CPP’s surplus, resent Ottawa’s control and want to separate.
+Based on Town Hall Meetings in Alberta, many Albertans are aware of these deceptive efforts, want their deserved share of the surplus, resent Ottawa’s control and want to separate as shown here.

 Even Albert Einstein, almost 75 years ago, predicted a failure in democracy because of a biased media controlled by the wealthy.
 In the inaugural May 1949 edition of socialist magazine Monthly Review, he argued that private capital